-Creative UK and the IST will set the professional standards by which creative technical professionals will be assessed and will also define the mechanism used to assess individuals against those standards.
+Creative UK and the IST with advise from the Steering Group have set the professional standards by which creative technical professionals will are assessed and also have defined the mechanism used to assess individuals against those standards.
 Registration based on these standards should enable better recognition of the value of technical roles to the industry, to the sector and to the country.
 Registrants will be recognised for their commitment to creativity and should inspire the next generation of creative technology professionals.

-The basis of the standards will be similar to that used for the existing registration frameworks in science, engineering and IT, so that there will be consistency across the workforce, irrespective of sector and discipline.
-This should ensure that creative technical professionals will be acknowledged as being of a similar professional standing to those that are currently registered within other disciplines, and that they play as key a role as their science, engineering and IT counterparts.
+The basis of the standards is similar to that used for the existing registration frameworks in science, engineering and IT, so that there is consistency across the workforce, irrespective of sector and discipline.
+This should ensure that creative technical professionals are acknowledged as being of a similar professional standing to those that are currently registered within other disciplines, and that they play as key a role as their science, engineering and IT counterparts.